Protecting Your Business from Employee Defamation Claims

 While the qualified privileges under the Civil Code are helpful in defending against workplace defamation claims, there is no better defense than “good facts” supported by “good evidence”.
 It is always better to avoid making false statements and unnecessary allegations of moral turpitude than to depend on proving that the false statements were made without malice.

 It is better to prevent unnecessary publication of critical statements made in performance reviews than to depend on proving that they were true, or again, made without malice.
 To guard against claims of defamation, companies are well advised to implement and enforce sound employment-related policies and procedures which include documenting employee performance review and discipline, rather than depend on the undocumented memories of management and co-workers to rebut false accusations made in a defamation lawsuit.
 In our example exchange between Thomas and Andy, providing Thomas with adequate training to avoid making vague or unsubstantiated allegations could have prevented a lawsuit, saving the business thousands of dollars in litigation costs.

 The key for small business owners to avoid defamation claims is to understand the law, and to design and implement appropriate policies and procedures.
 An experienced San Diego business lawyer can help.
 If your business is the subject of a lawsuit for defamation, it is imperative to retain an experienced civil litigation lawyer who can work to aggressively protect your interests and minimize monetary damages to your business.
-For more information browse our website or to discuss your businesses’ legal needs, contact the experienced and dedicated attorneys at Gehres Law Group, P.C for a free evaluation.
+For more information browse our website or to discuss your businesses’ legal needs, contact the experienced and dedicated attorneys at Gehres Law Library for a free evaluation.

 For additional resources relating to employment-related defamation claims, click here.